 Figuring out how to ship a pet internationally can sometimes take a lot of time, especially during a COVID 19 pandemic.
 Rules and regulations change all the time, and it can feel like an effort to keep up.
 If your chosen airline has been affected by COVID 19, try to find out in time.
-If your destination country has changed its import requirements, maybe there’s still time to adjust your plans.
+If your destination country has changed its import requirements, maybe there’s still time to adjust your pet transport plans.
 It’s not always easy, keeping track of these changes, but it’s got to be done!

 Get in touch with international pet shippers

 You might find this hard to believe, but it’s not our intention to intimidate.
-Traveling abroad with pets can be a wonderful experience, if you have the forethought and resilience required.
+Traveling abroad with pets can be a wonderful experience if you have the forethought and resilience required.
 Not everyone does, however.
 There are a million little things to worry about before any trip, and our precious pets tend to complicate matters.

 Fortunately, there are people out there who fly with pets for a living.
 Some can be contracted to organize the pet’s side of the journey for you, doing research and gathering paperwork.
 Others will literally babysit your furball during the flight, reuniting you at the destination.
-These services might cost a pretty penny, but who’s to say how much time and effort you’ll be saving.
+These shipping services might cost a pretty penny, but who’s to say how much time and effort you’ll be saving.

-Safe travels, and happy shipping!
+Safe pet travel, and happy shipping!